alpengeist/gpt-companion/README.md

 application and press the configurable hotkey crtl-alt-g.
 The Companion will call GPT-3 for you and display the result.

-Configure your favorite GPT-3 text processing tasks in profiles, which you can switch at runtime.
-For instance, you could have one profile for English, one for German, one for fun stuff, etc.
+Configure your preferred GPT-3 text processing tasks into profiles, which you can switch between at runtime.
+For example, you could have a profile for English, one for German, one for fun stuff, etc. You can reload all profiles while the program is running.

-With the hotkey it can display a popup menu with the actions at the mouse position in any application.
+With the hotkey it can display a popup menu with the taks at the mouse position in any application.
 This feature is configurable.

 Once the selected text is copied to the Companion, you can start playing with the GPT parameters